atinybeardedman/covid-charts/README.md

-# NY Covid Charts (Mid-Hudson Region)
+# NY Covid Charts

 [Live Site](https://covid.seandickinson.dev)

 The goal of this project is to provide a live dashboard with useful metrics related to COVID cases in NY.
-The project currently is focused on the Mid-Hudson Valley region and its included counties.
+Specifically this dashboard provide collated data for each region of New York as well as specific counties.
+The data provided always reflects the past 2 weeks.

 All data for this site is pulled directly from the NY Department of Health directly and is only updated when they have updated their database (once a day).